5 steps towards working with a successful content calendar

 6. Extra tip!

 The dummy content calendar is primarily meant to help you on your way.
-Every organization has its own objectives and KPI’s, and will therefore have its own content calendar.
+Every organisation has its own objectives and KPI’s, and will therefore have its own content calendar.
 Meanwhile at PressPage, we are busy developing a fully integrated content calendar which our clients will be able to use within the PressPage Manager.
 More news about this will follow soon!

 PressPage provides a SaaS PR platform with additional services for creation of advanced social newsrooms, virtual press centers and online media hubs.
 It enables brands to publish and distribute rich content, and provides direct insights into the results.
 PressPage empowers PR professionals by adding efficiency and effectiveness to their daily work routine.